 One Good Word

-What nourishes and feeds is your soul?
+What is it that nourishes and sustains your soul?

 • Amish County has been a tourist destination because of the simple lifestyle of the Amish culture.